RSS

 Image:Plenki2-1.png

 Illustration.
 Nanotube films.
-Designer Elena Havina, MIPT.
+Designer Elena Khavina, MIPT.

-But with a decrease in the length of the tubes (up to 0.3 μm) or long-term exposure to plasma (> 100 s), conductivity at terahertz frequencies (<0,3 ТГц) значительно уменьшается. Оказалось, что изменения проводимости пленок при воздействии на них плазмой или при уменьшении длины нанотрубок аналогичны. Это связано с тем, что облучение плазмой приводит к увеличению числа дефектов в нанотрубках, а следовательно, росту числа потенциальных барьеров на пути электронов. С уменьшением длины нанотрубок число потенциальных барьеров на единицу площади также увеличивается. Эти барьеры существенно влияют на проводимость нанотрубок (а, следовательно, и пленок) на постоянном токе и на достаточно низких частотах. Эффект объясняется тем, что при низких температурах кинетическая энергия электронов слишком мала, чтобы электроны могли преодолеть потенциальный барьер. На достаточно высоких частотах, как показано авторами, электроны перестают чувствовать присутствие барьеров и ведут себя как свободные. Так что в пленках, составленных из коротких трубок или из трубок, обработанных плазмой, на достаточно низких частотах и на постоянном токе будет наблюдаться возрастание температурного коэффициента сопротивления, который показывает, как меняется сопротивление с изменением температуры.
+But with a decrease in the length of the tubes (up to 0.3 μm) or prolonged exposure to them with plasma (> 100 s), the conductivity at terahertz frequencies (<0,3 ТГц) значительно уменьшается. Оказалось, что изменения проводимости пленок при воздействии на них плазмой или при уменьшении длины нанотрубок аналогичны. Это связано с тем, что облучение плазмой приводит к увеличению числа дефектов в нанотрубках, а следовательно, росту числа потенциальных барьеров на пути электронов. С уменьшением длины нанотрубок число потенциальных барьеров на единицу площади также увеличивается. Эти барьеры существенно влияют на проводимость нанотрубок (а, следовательно, и пленок) на постоянном токе и на достаточно низких частотах. Эффект объясняется тем, что при низких температурах кинетическая энергия электронов слишком мала, чтобы электроны могли преодолеть потенциальный барьер. На достаточно высоких частотах, как показано авторами, электроны перестают чувствовать присутствие барьеров и ведут себя как свободные. Так что в пленках, составленных из коротких трубок или из трубок, обработанных плазмой, на достаточно низких частотах и на постоянном токе будет наблюдаться возрастание температурного коэффициента сопротивления, который показывает, как меняется сопротивление с изменением температуры.

-Scientists at MIPT and Skoltech plan to continue the study of modified films, for example, stretched in one or more directions.
+MIPT and Skoltech scientists plan to continue studying modified films, for example, stretched in one or more directions.

 File:Aquote1.png